 Humility as a Guide to Balancing Our ‘Being’ and ‘Doing’ Selves

 Humility is about seeing ourselves (our truthful shadow self), our current situation, and our past.
 Using truth and insight, we are guided toward what we need to do more of, what we need to do less of, and how we can align our reflective spiritual ‘being’ with our active ‘doing’ self.
-To be successful in life and achieve robust health, we must succeed at balancing the dualistic nature of being and doing.
+To be successful in life and achieve robust health and happiness, we must succeed at balancing the dualistic nature of being and doing.

 We must begin by honestly facing ourselves in the mirror in our raw, unvarnished, and uncivilized state.
 This is where we come to realize that ‘our shadow self is who we are,’ as Richard Rohr puts it.
 This is the shadowland where we are led by our own stupidity, our own sin, our own selfishness, by living out of our false self.
 There, we surrender and meet unconditional love, which is meeting God.

 With humility comes grace, which then allows us to be loved even though in our shadow self we are unworthy.
 “For in the shadowlands, you learn to live with contradiction, with ambiguity.”
 This is true self-critical thinking and it is good for our healing and for our health.
 I love Richard Rohr’s definition of humility as “having the eyes to see things as they really are and not as we would wish them to be.”

 The Franciscan Way of Living

 The Franciscan way of living teaches that all living beings are brothers and sisters, including animals and plants.